Independent and Decentralized Learning in Markov Potential Games: Independent and Decentralized Learning Dynamics

-Assumption \ref{as:stepsize}(i)-(ii) are standard in stochastic approximation theory \cite{borkar2009stochastic,benaim1999dynamics,tsitsiklis1994asynchronous}, and Assumption \ref{as:stepsize}(iii) is a technical condition required in asynchronous updates \cite{perkins2013asynchronous}.
-Assumption \ref{as:stepsize}(iv) implies that our learning dynamics have two timescales: the update of $\{\localQTilde_i^t\}_{t=0}^{\infty}$ is asymptotically faster than the update of $\{\policy_i^t\}_{t=0}^{\infty}$.
-Assumption \ref{as:stepsize}(v) implies that step sizes can be heterogeneous between players as long as the ratio between their stepsizes is bounded between zero and a finite number for all steps.
-One example of stepsizes that satisfies Assumption \ref{as:stepsize} is \(\alpha_i(n) =z_in^{-c_1}\) and \(\beta_i(n)= y_in^{-c_2}\) where \(0< c_1\leq c_2\leq 1\) and \(y_i,z_i\) are player specific positive scalars.
+Assumption \ref{as:stepsize}(i) { ensures that the asymptotic properties of our learning dynamics can be studied by using a continuous-time dynamical system} \cite{borkar2009stochastic,benaim1999dynamics,tsitsiklis1994asynchronous}. {Assumption \ref{as:stepsize}(ii) ensures that the average cumulative impact of noise terms on the asymptotic behavior of learning dynamics diminishes. } Assumption \ref{as:stepsize}(iii) { is a technical condition required for the asynchronous update in the learning dynamics to ensure that the value functions and policies associated with different state-action pairs are updated at the same timescale \cite{perkins2013asynchronous}. } Assumption \ref{as:stepsize}(iv) implies that our learning dynamics have two timescales: the update of $\{\localQTilde_i^t\}_{t=0}^{\infty}$ is asymptotically faster than the update of $\{\policy_i^t\}_{t=0}^{\infty}$.
+Assumption \ref{as:stepsize}(v) suggests that players can employ varying step sizes, provided that the ratio between their step sizes remains bounded between zero and a finite number for all steps.
+One example of stepsizes that satisfies Assumption \ref{as:stepsize} is \(\alpha_i(n) =z_in^{-c_1}\) and \(\beta_i(n)= y_in^{-c_2}\) where \(0< c_1\leq c_2\leq 1\) and \(y_i,z_i\) {can be any} player specific positive scalars.